PlayableLab FAQs

 How is billing structured?

-- Paid packs bundle export quota and AI-Credits.
+- Paid packs bundle Playable-Export quota and AI-Credits.

 - You can top up AI-Credits separately at any time without changing your pack.